FNR13/PortfolioRicardo/README.md

 At **ISR**, I worked on **complementary filter design** using the systems in `DSOR_meeting_filters`.
 To tune the filter gains, I used the **Kalman technique**.
 Since some systems had nonlinearities, an **Extended Kalman Filter (EKF)** was applied.

+## Control of an inverted pendulum
+LQR implementation in a real inverted pendulum during Multivariable, Nonlinear and Optimal Control course.

 ## SG Control Project
 In **SG Control**, I worked on a **MPC controller** for flight control of the next **Técnico Solar Boat vessel, SG01**.